DOI-USGS/ISIS3/README.md

 ### Versions of the ISIS Data Area

-In ISIS version 4.1.0, several files previously stored in the data area which were closely associated with ISIS applications were moved into version control with the ISIS source code and removed from the data area.
-Additionally, in ISIS version 4.1.0, environment variables used for the ISIS Data Area, and rsync location for the ISIS Data area were also updated.
-These changes are summarized in the table below:
+In ISIS version 4.1.0, several files previously stored in the data area which were closely associated with ISIS applications were moved into version control with the ISIS source code.
+Additionally, the environment variables used for the ISIS Data Area, and the rsync location for the ISIS Data Area were also updated.

+The correct environment variable names and rsync modules to use for the ISIS Data Area for each version of ISIS are summarized in the table below:

-ISIS version | ISIS Data Environment variable name | ISIS Data layout
+ISIS version | ISIS Data Environment variable name | ISIS Data rsync module
 ---|---|---
 3.x | `$ISIS3DATA` | `isis3data`
 4.0.x | `$ISIS3DATA` | `isis3data`
 4.1.0 | `$ISISDATA` | `isisdata`

-To install versions of ISIS prior to 4.1.0, please use, isisdist.astrogeology.usgs.gov::isis3data/data is the data area for ISIS 3
+The ISIS Data rsync module specifies where to rsync the data from, and is the name used after the `::` in the rsync download commands below.
+For example, the rsync module is in bold in the following example rsync command:

+``rsync -azv --delete --partial isisdist.astrogeology.usgs.gov::``**``isis3data``**``/data/`` .

 ### Size of the ISIS Data Area